 Endometriosis vs. IBS

 Irritable bowel syndrome (IBS) is a group of intestinal symptoms that occur together.
-It can cause abdominal pain, constipation and diarrhea, cramping, bloating, and gas.
+It can cause abdominal pain, constipation and diarrhea, cramping, bloating and gas.
 While these symptoms do overlap with endometriosis, they are usually caused by spasms in the large intestine or imbalances in the gut bacteria.
 IBS does not cause heavier periods.
-However, endometriosis and IBS can occur together, and IBS symptoms may be worse during menstruation.
+However, endometriosis and IBS can occur together, and IBS symptoms may worsen during menstruation.

 Endometriosis vs. adenomyosis